DoepDopiDope/WerewolvesCompany/releases/WerewolvesCompany-0.4.0/README.md

 ## Planned updates

 Theses features are not implemented yet, but are planned:
-- Terminal command that gives details on a given role ("wc RoleName")
 - Change the Witch poison to actually poison the target.
 The poisoned player would start losing HP (after some time, to avoid revealing the Witch identity)
 - Icon for the roles to be displayed at the top of the screen
 - End of game screen displaying which team won